Takakiriy/typrm/README.md

 It also displays the command parameters replaced to your current status.
 You can execute the command just by copying and pasting the displayed command.

-typrm searches snippets such as command options written in text file format manuals.
-Also, it replaces the parameters depending on your situations so that you can run commands only by the copy and paste.

 ( [Japanese](./README-jp.md) )

 <!-- TOC depthFrom:1 -->